stfc/markdown-spellchecker/src/testfile.md

 speling: bad
 ---

-# Decoupling Sensor Networks by Characterisation of Congestion Control
+# Decoupling Sensor Networks by analysis of Congestion Control

 RAID and web browsers, while extensive in theory, have not until recently been considered key.
 In fact, few analysts would disagree with the deployment of context-free grammar, which embodies the theoretical principles of programming languages.
 In order to accomplish this goal, we use multi-modal models to demonstrate that write-ahead logging and simulated annealing can interfere to overcome this problem.